setaman/vue-ellipse-progress-docs/guide/options/legendFormatter.md

 </template>
 </LegendFormatterHtml>

 The internal counter component provides additional properties that might be useful.
-The properties are calculated for each counter tick.
+These properties are calculated for each counter tick:

 <LegendFormatterProps>
 <template #code="{ progress, legend }">